pinkeen/drillerman/README.md

 And old project.
 A Mr. Driller.
 Never finished due to lack of time and an artist. :)

+UPDATE: OOPS, it seems that some datafiles are missing...
+Will try to find them.

 ## Compilation

 Type `make` and run with `dman`.